Your Face Sounds Familiar (Philippine TV series) season 1: Week 10 (May 16 & 17)

-The Grand Showdown: Week 13 (June 6 & 7)
+Finals: Week 13 (June 6 & 7)

 The Grand Showdown was held in Resorts World Manila on June 6 and 7.
 Unlike in previous weeks where each of the contestants were assigned an icon by the iconizer, the finalists selected the icon that they will impersonate in the finals, in addition, the eliminated contestants impersonated the icons they presumably would've impersonated for the finals.

+During the second night, Liza Soberano and Enrique Gil appeared on the show to promote their then-upcoming film "Just the Way You Are" was released on June 17, 2015.

 The winner was decided via public vote.
 The finals were aired at a later timeslot due to the premiere of the second season of The Voice Kids, which coincindentally premiered on the same week, pre-empting Mga Kwento ni Marc Logan and Wansapanataym.